-No shareholders have shares granting them a right for specific control.
+No shareholders have shares granting them the right for specific control.
 AS Tallinna Vesi is unaware of any shareholders having concluded any voting agreements.

-As per the Articles of Association of AS Tallinna Vesi, AS Tallinna Vesi has issued one registered preferred share with a nominal value of EUR 60 (B-share).
+As per the Articles of Association of AS Tallinna Vesi, AS Tallinna Vesi has issued one registered preferred share with a nominal value of 60 euros (B-share).
 The B-share grants the holder the right to participate in General Meetings, in the distribution of profits and disposal of assets remaining upon dissolution of AS Tallinna Vesi and other rights provided by law and by the Articles of Association of AS Tallinna Vesi.
-The B-share grants the holder preferential right to receive a dividend to an agreed sum of EUR 600.
-The B-share grants the shareholder 1 (one) vote at the General Meeting (restricted right to vote) when deciding on amendments to the Articles of Association of AS Tallinna Vesi, on increasing or reducing the share capital of AS Tallinna Vesi, on issuing convertible bonds, on acquisition of treasury shares by AS Tallinna Vesi, on deciding on a merger, division, transformation and/or dissolution of AS Tallinna Vesi and on deciding issues related to the activities of AS Tallinna Vesi that have not been placed under the exclusive competence of the General Meeting by the law.
+The B-share grants the holder preferential right to receive a dividend to an agreed sum of 600 euros.
+The B-share grants the shareholder 1 (one) vote at the General Meeting (restricted right to vote) when deciding on amendments to the Articles of Association of AS Tallinna Vesi, on increasing or reducing the share capital of AS Tallinna Vesi, on issuing convertible bonds, on acquisition of treasury shares by AS Tallinna Vesi, upon deciding on a merger, division, transformation and/or dissolution of AS Tallinna Vesi and upon deciding issues related to the activities of AS Tallinna Vesi that have not been placed under the exclusive competence of the General Meeting by the law.
+The Company has 20 million A shares, every A share gives one vote on voting.